-As solar battery storage systems become more popular, many homeowners want to add batteries to their existing solar panel systems.
+As solar battery storage systems become more popular, many homeowners want to add a battery to their solar systems.
 Solar batteries are especially appealing in areas with an unstable electric grid, such as areas regularly impacted by severe weather.
 Due to the utility rate structure in some areas, some homeowners can reduce their electric bills more with a battery.
-Let’s explore this topic so you can better serve your existing customers.
+Let’s explore the topic of adding a battery to a solar system so you can better serve your customers.

 Can I Add a Battery To An Existing Solar System?